Yankee Doodle Dandy: Plot

-In the early days of World War II, Cohan comes out of retirement to star as President Roosevelt in the Rodgers and Hart musical I'd Rather Be Right.
-On the first night, he is summoned to meet the president at the White House, who presents him with a Congressional Gold Medal (though the Cohan character on screen incorrectly identifies the award as the Congressional Medal of Honor).
+In the early days of World War II, George M. Cohan comes out of retirement to star as President Roosevelt in the Rodgers and Hart musical I'd Rather Be Right.
+On the show's first night, he is summoned to the White House to meet the President, who presents him with a Congressional Gold Medal.
 Cohan is overcome and chats with Roosevelt, recalling his early days on the stage.

-The film flashes back to his supposed birth on July 4, whilst his father is performing on the vaudeville stage.
+The film flashes back to Cohan's supposed July 4 birth while his father is performing on the vaudeville stage.

 Cohan and his sister join the family act as soon as they learn to dance, and soon The Four Cohans are performing successfully.
-But George gets too cocky as he grows up and is blacklisted by theatrical producers for being troublesome.
+But George gets cocky as he grows up and is blacklisted by theatrical producers for being troublesome.
 He leaves the act and hawks his songs unsuccessfully to producers.
-In partnership with Sam Harris, another struggling writer, he finally interests a producer and they are on the road to success.
-He also marries Mary, a young singer/dancer.

-As his star ascends, he persuades his now struggling parents to join his act, eventually vesting some of his valuable theatrical properties in their name.
+In partnership with Sam Harris, another struggling writer, Cohan finally interests a producer and they are on the road to success.
+He marries Mary, a young singer/dancer.
+As his star ascends, he persuades his now-struggling parents to join his act, eventually vesting some of his valuable theatrical properties in their name.
+When the sinking of the Lusitania pulls the U.S. into WWI, Cohan attempts to enlist in the military but at 39 is too old.
+Determined to play some patriotic role in the war effort, he finds himself inspired to write morale-boosting songs such as “Over There,” which are well-received.
+Cohan retires but returns to the stage several times, culminating in the role of the U.S. president.

-Cohan retires, but returns to the stage several times, culminating in the role of the U.S. president.
-As he leaves the White House, after receiving the Congressional Gold Medal from the president, he descends a set of stairs while performing a tap dance (which Cagney thought up before the scene was filmed and undertook without rehearsal).
-Outside, he joins a military parade, where the soldiers are singing "Over There", and, at first, he isn't singing.
-Not knowing that Cohan is the song's composer, one of them asks if he knows the words.
-Cohan's response is a smile before joining in.
+The film returns to the White House, where George has just received the Congressional Gold Medal for his inspirational patriotic songs.
+As Cohan leaves, he tap-dances down a set of stairs.
+Outside, Cohan joins a military parade where the soldiers are singing "Over There" as Cohan listens, overcome with emotion.
+Not knowing Cohan is the song's composer, one of the soldiers asks if he remembers the song.
+Cohan joins in the singing.